Phakphok

-Phakphok is a town and Village Development Committee (VDC) in Ilam District in the Province No. 1 of eastern Nepal.
+Phakphok is a Village in Phakphokthum Rural Municipality of Ilam District in the Koshi Province of eastern Nepal.
 At the time of the 1991 Nepal census it had a population of 4,233 persons living in 734 individual households.

-Phakphok VDC borders with Panchthar district at north west whereas Ektappa VDC borders at the east.
-Other VDC's like Chamaita and Amchok are also linked with Phakphok VDC at north east and south west respectively.
+Phakphok borders with Panchthar district at north west whereas Ektappa borders at the east.
+Other settlement like Chamaita and Amchok are also linked with Phakphok at north east and south west respectively.